RobinT14/BetweennessCentralitySNACS/ExperimentalData/README.md

 # Experimental Data

 This folder contains all scripts to individually run exact calculation/approximation of betweenness centrality of our approaches.
 The output of this is saved in JSON format and logged into stat.log.
-Each folder contains all script and results for each of the used datasets.
+Each folder contains all scripts and results for each of the used datasets.

 ### Folder contents